Targeted Synthetic Control Method: Targeted synthetic control method

-so that the tilt direction is mean-zero under the initial weights, which prevents a uniform drift in the weights and makes the update depend only on relative differences across control units.
+\textbf{(ii)~Weight-tilting submodel.} We define a one-dimensional exponential tilting (softmax) submodel around $\hat w^{0}$, which provides a smooth, one-dimensional way to update the initial weights $\hat w^{0}$ while preserving the simplex constraints (non-negativity and unit sum).
+We thus define the, for $j=2,\ldots,N$, guaranteeing $\hat w_j(\varepsilon)\ge 0$ and $\sum_{j=2}^N \hat w_j(\varepsilon)=1$ for all $\varepsilon\in\mathbb{R}$.
+Here, $S_j$ represents \emph{relative} model-implied fit: control units with $\hat m_{\tilde{t}}(X_j)$ above (below) the initial weighted average tend to receive more (less) weight, making the update focus on correcting mismatch in model-predicted outcomes.
+In practice, we use a centered choice based on an outcome-regression model, e.g., $S_j = \hat m_{\tilde{t}}(X_j) - \sum_{k=2}^{N}\hat w^{0}_k\,\hat m_{\tilde{t}}(X_k)$, so that the tilt direction is mean-zero under the initial weights, which prevents a uniform drift in the weights and makes the update depend only on relative differences across control units.
 This centering improves numerical stability by keeping $\varepsilon$ on a reasonable scale and reducing sensitivity to the overall level of $\hat m_{\tilde{t}}(x)$.

 \textbf{(iii)~TMLE-style targeted update.} We now describe how the targeted update is implemented in practice by solving the residual-correction equation.

-Given the tilted weights $\hat w(\varepsilon)$, our targeting goal is to update $\varepsilon$ so that the weighted control residuals, are calibrated to zero $\hat{\varepsilon}: f(\hat{\varepsilon}) = 0$.
+Given the tilted weights $\hat w(\varepsilon)$, our targeting goal is to update $\varepsilon$ so that the weighted control residuals, are calibrated to zero, i.e., $\hat{\varepsilon}: f(\hat{\varepsilon}) = 0$.
 Since $\varepsilon$ is one-dimensional, we can compute $\hat\varepsilon$ efficiently.
-In practice, we obtain $\hat\varepsilon$ by solving the equivalent convex optimization problem as whose first-order derivative with respect to $\varepsilon$ is the same as Eq.~\ref{eq:tmle_score}.
+In practice, we obtain $\hat\varepsilon$ by solving the equivalent convex optimization problem in Eq.~\ref{eq:tmle_score}, for which the first-order derivative with respect to $\varepsilon$ is the same as Eq.~\ref{eq:tmle_score}.
 In other words, $\hat\varepsilon$ can be viewed as the maximum likelihood estimate of the fluctuation parameter in the weight-tilting submodel for the control weight distribution.

 \textbf{Targeted estimator.} We now write down our final estimator.
 Let $\hat\varepsilon$ denote the root of the estimating equation $f(\varepsilon)=0$.
 We denote the \textit{targeted} synthetic-control weights by $\hat w^\star=\hat w(\hat\varepsilon)$.
 The final \method estimator is then given by